yejinp/nmap_chinese_translate/README.md

 This project is to translate the nmap networking scanning into chinese.

-All these chapters come from its web site: http://nmap.org/book/toc.html
+All these chapters come from web site: http://nmap.org/book/toc.html